shrinerb/shrine/README.md

 ### Versions

-Often you'll want to store various thumbnails alongside your original image.
+If you're uploading images, often you'll want to store various thumbnails alongside your original image.
 For that you just need to load the `versions` plugin, and now in `#process` you can return a Hash of versions:

 ```rb
 require "image_processing/mini_magick"